Upcoming Events

 7:00 pm - 8:30 pm on Wednesday, June 4, 2025 at Arts Club of Washington

-Award presentation and reading by the 2025 winner of the Marfield Award, a national nonfiction book award for writing about the arts.
-This $10,000 prize is one of the largest awards in the US for a single book.
-Kim is one of three judges, along with Elvi Moore and Celia Wren (all three of whom will be present for the event).
+Award presentation and reading by Natalie Dykstra, author of Chasing Beauty: The Life of Isabella Stewart Gardner, the 2025 winner of the Marfield Award, a national nonfiction book award for writing about the arts.
+This $10,000 prize is one of the largest annual awards in the US for a single book.
+Kim is one of three judges, along with Elvi Moore and Celia Wren, and she will introduce.
 Reception and book signing to follow.
 Free admission; pre-registration required.

 Arts Club Pride Poetry Reading